djgrant/react-quest/README.md

 There is a lot of work within the community on SSR solutions that render render component trees asynchronously and until the release of react fiber a standard approach is unlikely to emerge.
 Until such a time SSR is not formally supported.

-In the meantime you can try [redux-ready](https://github.com/djgrant/redux-ready) which is a simple solution that works well with tree that don't have nested quests, or [react-warmup](https://github.com/djgrant/react-warmup) which enables redux-quest to perform a cache warmup.
+In the meantime you can try [redux-ready](https://github.com/djgrant/redux-ready) which is a simple solution that works well with tree that don't have nested quests, or [react-warmup](https://github.com/djgrant/react-warmup) which enables react-quest to perform a cache warmup.

 ### Creating resolvers